rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ![Image](https://github.com/user-attachments/assets/7d8e421f-052d-4e50-84a8-b23413c0e593)

-To access the Node-Red User interface (Dashboard) type in the browser: `http://<ip-address>:1880/ui` It provides:
+Node-Red provides a user interface too.
+Node-red Dashboard can be accessed via a browser at address:: `http://<ip-address>:1880/ui`
+It provides:
   +  A Slider to control the speed of the speedmotor and stop button
   +  Incline + and Incline - buttons to control the Incline motor and a stop button